sischei/global_solution_yale19/README.md

 01.28.2018 | 09:00 - 10:20 am | Gaussian Process Regression (part II), Bayesian Gaussian Mixture Models.
 01.30.2018 | 09:00 - 10:20 am | Dimension-reduction with the active subspace method.
 Solving dynamic models on high-dimensional, (irregularly-shaped) state spaces

+The lectures will take place at ROOM 106 at 28 Hillhouse

 ### Some Literature